 Appropriate Vaccine Usage

-This is a measure of the percent of long-term stay patients that received the flu and pneumonia vaccines.
+This is a measure of the percentage of long-term patients that received the flu and pneumonia vaccines.
+Respiratory viruses can be deadly for nursing home residents, making these types of vaccines critical to patient care.

 - Emanuel Medical CenterAcute Care Hospitals 0 miles away117 Kite Road Swainsboro Georgia 30401Government - Hospital District or Authority(478) 289-1304